 There’s no year without happening some heavy accidents with elephants.

-We are informed about 3 to 4 dead elephant keepers every year just in the European and North-American zoos and circuses.
+We are informed about 3 to 4 dead elephant keepers every year just in the European and North-American zoos and circuses who are in working in a direct contact with the elephant.
 In addition there are some seriously injured elephant keepers and circus people, who can no longer work with elephants because of physical or mental reasons.